-This is a Liberty Classics Edition published by Liberty Fund, Inc., a foundation established to encourage study of the ideal of a society of free and responsible individuals
+This E-Book (PDF format) is published by Liberty Fund, Inc., a private, non-profit, educational foundation established in 1960 to encourage study of the ideal of a society of free and responsible individuals.
+2010 was the 50th anniversary year of the founding of Liberty Fund.